EvernodeXRPL/evernode-host/cloud-infra-deployment-automation/README.md

 By deploying the infrastructure stacks for Evernode, you will incur AWS infrastructure usage costs.
 These costs will depend on the resources you deploy and their usage.
 It's important to monitor your AWS usage and costs to avoid unexpected charges.
 AWS provides tools and features to help you manage and monitor your AWS costs, including AWS Cost Explorer and AWS Budgets aws.amazon.com.

 Please note that this is a high-level overview.
 Depending on your specific needs and the complexity of your deployment, you might need additional knowledge and skills.

+This commit introduces a feature that enables automated deployment of Evernode host infrastructures in AWS platform using AWS CDK, a DevOps tool written in TypeScript.
+Please reach out to me at ishwolab@gmail.com if you have any questions regarding this feature.